nextapps-de/flexsearch/README.md

 > Try to use the __lowest depth__ and __highest threshold__ which fits your needs.

+It is possible to modify values for _threshold_ and _depth_ during search (see custom search).
+The restriction is that the _threshold_ can only be raised, on the other hand the _depth_ can only be lowered.

 <a name="cache"></a>
 ## Enable Auto-Balanced Cache